PORKFORCE/RentCalc/README.md

-" RentCalc"
+# RentCalc

-Basic functionality is calculation of base rent plus Electricity.
+Basic functionality is calculation of total rent, which is base rent plus electricity.

+## Planned additions:
-Hope to add Launch screen activity, as well as a tenants/properties selection screen with named addresses.
+- **Launch screen activity**: *residences/properties selection screen with named addresses.*
+- **Tenant list activity**: *selecting a property/residence brings up a tenant list to selct from.*